Bumblebig/Meteoria/README.md

 Enjoy exploring weather conditions and planning your activities with Meteoria!
 If you have any questions or feedback, please don't hesitate to reach out.

 Note: Replace 'YOUR_API_KEY' with your actual API key.
 Images and URLs are placeholders.

-**This is still in production, some UI items are not completed yet!**